eostrom/notebook/source/2015-05-24-dropbox-express-3-simplest-app.html.markdown

 Run `npm start` and visit <http://localhost:3000/> in your browser.
 It's so beautiful!
 Take a moment to breathe it all in.

-In part 4, we'll finally start fetching files from Dropbox.
+In [part 4], we'll finally start fetching files from Dropbox.

 [contact]: #comments
 [part 2]: /2015/05/23/dropbox-express-2-zombie-testing.html
+[part 4]: /2015/05/25/dropbox-express-4-dropbox-at-last.html